 Gaining elevation, the path winds through the area with many fallen and dead trees.
 As the trail starts descending, you’ll find yourself in a lush sequoia grove.
 When the Moro Rock Trail meets a paved road, continue hiking to the left for another 0.2 miles until you reach the parking area.

 What to Pack

 Although the entire Moro Rock Trail takes approximately 2-3 hours, you might still want to pack the following essentials:

 - Good trail running shoes with non-slip sole.
 These come in handy when walking up the Moro Rock stairway.

 - Sunscreen.
-You can get sunburned even in the shade of the giant sequoias.
+You can get sunburned even in the shade areas created by the giant sequoias.

 - Kleenex wet wipes.
 Use them to clean your hands and shoes after hiking the Moro Rock Trail.